knocklabs/docs/pages/send-and-manage-data/users.md

 title: Users
 ---

-A user in Knock represents a person who may need to be notified of some action occurring in your product.
+A User represents a person who may need to be notified of some action occurring in your product.

 ## Sending user data